-Following a raft of changes introduced in May 2018, the MOT test has never been more challenging.
-Under strict new rules, faults are graded depending on how dangerous they are, and greater emphasis has been placed on diesel car emissions.
-It’s as a result of this that MOT emissions test failures have nearly doubled.
+Following an overhaul of the MOT test in May 2018, it’s never been harder to pass first time.
+Under strict new rules, faults are graded depending on how dangerous they are, with greater emphasis placed on diesel car emissions.
+As a result, MOT emissions test failures have nearly doubled.

 This one is blindingly obvious, but so many motorists forget to check the lights before the MOT test.
 Indeed, a surprising 30 percent of faults found during the MOT test relate to lighting and signalling.